HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *tampering* - manipulation of data

-*threat actor* - Person attacking a system, with intention to penetrate the security.
+*threat actor* - Person attacking a system with intention to penetrate the security

 *threat scenario* - Description of a possible way to attack a system, by exploiting a vulnerability, with intention to gain access to or prevent usage of an asset being an vital part of the system.